ClickHouse/ClickHouse/docs/en/query_language/functions/ext_dict_functions.md

 - `dictGetUUID`
 - `dictGetString`

-All these functions take the `OrDefault` modifier.
+All these functions have the `OrDefault` modification.
 For example, `dictGetDateOrDefault`.

 Syntax: